-On the whole, we accept Joey’s version of events.
-These are:
+On the whole, we accept a version of events that exonerates him:

-- He’s unfairly blamed for his sister’s death.
+- Mr and Mrs Fane unfairly blame Joey for his sister’s death.

 - Nanny, a creepy and unattractive middle-aged woman manipulates the family.
 She does this to coddle Mrs Fane and keep a job that isn’t really needed.

 - There are whispers about Virgie’s mother dying, and Virgie herself being in an accident as a child.
-Are these somehow also connected to Nanny?
+Is Nanny somehow involved?

 - When Virgie gets food poisoning, the adults blame Joey.
 He insists Nanny is behind it.

 Joey goes to impressive lengths to avoid Nanny.
 He demands she stays out of the bathroom while he’s bathing, and blocks his bedroom door so she can’t get in.